NBPsychiatry ...

 Patients with OCD who get effective therapy frequently report an improvement in functioning and quality of life.
 Through treatment, the ability of individuals increased to perform at work and school, enjoy relationships, and engage in leisure activities.

-Cognitive Behavioral Therapy.
 During CBT therapy sessions, patients are exposed to feared scenarios or images that are related to their obsessions.
 Patients are advised to avoid performing their typical obsessive habit (known as response prevention).
 By staying in a feared situation without anything bad happening, patients learn that their afraid ideas are merely thoughts.

-Exposure and response prevention (EX/RP): With this therapy, you engage in an anxiety-provoking activity.
+With this therapy, patient engage in an anxiety-provoking activity.
 The medical professional then stops you from responding with a compulsion.
-For instance, the service provider can invite you to touch something dirty and then stop you from washing your hands afterward.
+For instance, the service provider can invite you to touch something dirty and then stop you from washing your hands afterward, helping you break the cycle of obsessive behaviors.

 Novus Beginning Psychiatry: Your Path to Health and Wellness Starts Here!